SHRADHA-YEWALE/React-marketplace-application/README.md

-# React-marketplace-SPA
+# React-marketplace-application
-This is a React Marketplace SPA
+This is a React Marketplace application